Qaanaaq

-Qaanaaq ([qaːnɑːq]), formerly known as Thule or New Thule, is the main town in the northern part of the Avannaata municipality in northwestern Greenland.
-It is one of the northernmost towns in the world.
+Qaanaaq ([qaːnɑːq]), formerly known as New Thule, is the main town in the northern part of the Avannaata municipality in northwestern Greenland.
+The town has a population of 646 as of 2020.
+The population was forcibly relocated from its former, traditional home, which was expropriated for the construction of a United States Air Force base (Thule Air Base, now Pituffik Space Base) in 1953.
 The inhabitants of Qaanaaq speak the local Inuktun language and many also speak Kalaallisut and Danish.

-The town has a population of 646 as of 2020.
+Qaanaaq is one of the northernmost towns in the world.
+Within Greenland, it is the northernmost major town and the third northernmost public settlement, after nearby Qeqertat and Siorapaluk.

 Geography

 Qaanaaq is located in the northern entrance of the Inglefield Fjord.
 The village of Qeqertat is located in the Harvard Islands, near the head of the fjord.

 History

-The Qaanaaq area in northern Greenland was first settled around 2000 BC by the Paleo-Eskimo migrating from the Canadian Arctic.
+The Qaanaaq area in northern Greenland was first settled around 2000 BCE by Paleo-Eskimos migrating from the Canadian Arctic.
+These people were displaced by the Thule culture, which followed the same migration route around 1100 CE.
+By 1600, climatic effects of the Little Ice Age caused the semi-nomadic Thule culture in Greenland to fragment into isolated groups, with inhabitants of the northwest diverging as the Inughuit.
+As they lost access to open water due to thickening sea ice, they lost the ability to build boats and had limited hunting opportunities.

 In 1818, Sir John Ross's expedition made first contact with nomadic Inuktun (Polar Eskimos) in the area.
-James Saunders's expedition aboard HMS North Star was marooned in North Star Bay 1849–50 and named landmarks.
-Robert Peary built a support station by a protected harbor at the foot of iconic Mount Dundas in 1892.
-It served as a base camp for his expeditions and attracted a permanent population.
-In 1910 explorers Knud Rasmussen and Peter Freuchen established a missionary and trading post there.
-They called the site "Thule" after classical ultima Thule; the Inuit called it Umanaq ("heart-shaped"), and the site is commonly called "Dundas" today.
+In 1910 explorers Knud Rasmussen and Peter Freuchen established a missionary and trading post at North Star Bay.
+They called the site "Thule" after classical ultima Thule; the Inuit called it Umanaq or Uummannaq ("heart-shaped"), and the site is commonly called "Dundas" today.
 The United States abandoned its territorial claims in the area in 1917 in connection with the purchase of the Virgin Islands.
 Denmark assumed control of the village in 1937.